PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 Thankfully some smart people made a *program* (using binary!) that took text (aka letter) based instructions from a file and turned them into binary instructions for us!

 But how can you represent letters using binary?
-We actually use binary as a number system, and use numbers to represent each letter.

 # Binary
 Lets start by learning how to represent numbers using only two symbols, `0` and `1`.

-In the "decimal" (tens) number system we have ten symbols to work with, `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`.
+In the "decimal" ("dec" meaning ten) number system we have ten symbols to work with, `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`.
 This is why people will say the decimal number system has a "base" of ten.

 We will make a number system like the tens system except using using only two symbols, `0` and `1`.